Texas Pool Safety Laws

 Requirements for Door & Windows Opening to Pools

 Sometimes, homes have direct entrances to pools or windows that face toward pools.
 When a house’s door leads to a pool, Texas law requires them to have a “keyless bolting device” that is at least 36 inches from the ground.
 If a home has French doors or sliding doors, the first should have a deadbolt lock while the latter should have a bar-and-pin lock.
 Windows that would provide access to a pool must be permanently sealed.

 If a pool has a wall that serves as a boundary on one or more sides, any doors or windows must have an alarm installed on them.
 Alarm bypass buttons must be placed high enough for children to be unable to reach them.

 When a pool is not a permanent fixture in the ground, it still should follow the same fencing regulations as permanent in-ground pools.
-Municipalities often have clear guidelines for above ground pools.
+Municipalities often have clear guidelines for above-ground pools.
 For example, the city of Houston requires a fence to surround all types of pools.
-Even if a municipality does not require above ground pools to be surrounded by a fence, they likely require the ladder that provides access to the pool to be removed.
+Even if a municipality does not require above-ground pools to be fenced in, they likely require the ladder that provides access to the pool to be removed.

 Call Our Texas Pool Accident Attorneys Today at (888) 493-1629

 At Arnold & Itkin, we’ve seen too many families suffer because property managers and responsible entities were negligent about pool safety.
 The laws listed above apply to all pools.
 Regardless of where or how an accident occurred, pool owners or managers should be held accountable for accidents and the hardships they cause.
 Drowning takes seconds and requires vigilance on the part of everyone.
 Any drowning accident is a sign that someone failed to provide a safe environment for swimmers.